 Here are some advanced management concepts for you.

-#8 – Rodrigo, I can’t take this anymore.
+#8 – Rodrigo, I can’t take this anymore!
 Should I just quit this unbearable job and start a [name your hobby] business?

 Take a deep breath…

-Let’s have a walk outside the office.
+Let’s take a walk outside the office.